Accidents, Incidents, Emergencies

 Pipeline integrity

-NOVATEK implements several preventive measures to ensure the safe operation of its pipelines:
+To ensure the safe operation of its pipelines, NOVATEK:

-The Company’s system of measures related to drilling safety is aimed at minimizing both man-made and natural impacts at all stages of operations.
+The Company’s system of measures for ensuring drilling safety is aimed at minimizing both man-made and natural impacts at all stages of operations.
+Although the Company was not engaged in offshore drilling and well development activities in the reporting year, its integrated approach to risk assessment and technology implementation helps minimize potential threats when performing such operations.

 Spill prevention